The Algorithm

 The Algorithm is the musical project of French musician Rémi Gallego (born 7 October 1989) from Perpignan.
-His style is characterised by an unusual combination of electronic dance music with progressive metal.
+His style is characterised by an unusual combination of electronic music with progressive metal.
 Gallego chose the name The Algorithm to highlight the music's complex and electronic nature.

 History

 Early years (2009–2010)

 After the demise of his band Dying Breath, Rémi Gallego decided in 2009 to look for potential members for a band that focused on mathcore, which came as an inspiration from The Dillinger Escape Plan.
 After a futile search for new members, with the help of his guitar and a DAW, Gallego began to produce his own music.

-In December 2009 and July 2010, he published the two demos "The Doppler Effect" and "CRITICAL.ERROR", which were / released via his own website for free download.
-Towards the end of 2010, he announced that he was working on a new EP named "Identity" (it was never completed).
+In December 2009 and July 2010, he published the two demos The Doppler Effect and Critical Error, which were released through his own website for free download.
+Towards the end of 2010, he announced that he was working on a new EP named Identity (it was never completed).
 Also, he was preparing for his first live appearances.